First Manhattan

-First Manhattan (FM) is a wealth management firm founded in 1964 by a group of financial industry executives led by David "Sandy" Gottesman.
+FMC Group Holdings LLC, doing business as First Manhattan (FM) is a brokerage and wealth management firm founded in 1964 by a group of financial industry executives led by David "Sandy" Gottesman.
 FM remains independently owned and operated, with operating subsidiaries that include an SEC‑registered investment adviser and a broker‑dealer registered with FINRA.
 As of 2024, FM is led by Zac Wydra, CEO and portfolio manager, and Alvaro Spinola, CFO/COO.

 FM is based in New York City.

 History

-Sandy Gottesman founded First Manhattan in 1964.
+Sandy Gottesman co-founded First Manhattan in 1964.

 He died on September 28, 2022, at the age of 96.

 Robert Gottesman, Sandy Gottesman's son, joined First Manhattan in 1987.

+In March 2026, Beddow Capital Management, a registered investment advisor with more than $300M in assets under management, became part of First Manhattan.
+Edward Beddow joined the Firm as Senior Managing Director and Portfolio Manager.
+He has nearly 40 years of experience in the financial markets and previously worked in investment banking at Dean Witter Reynolds.
+He is based in Jackson, Wyoming.

+In January 2026, Adam Yale joined First Manhattan as a Portfolio Manager, based in Omaha, Nebraska.
+Yale previously served as a Partner at Lawson Kroeker Investment Management and has more than two decades of experience managing client portfolios.
+His move marked a return to the Firm where he began his investment career.
+Yale brought longstanding client relationships and has familial ties to Borsheims, the Omaha-based jeweler retailer in which Berkshire Hathaway purchased a majority interest in 1989.